 For a more classical approach to education, the University of Maryland, Baltimore launched a Master of Science in Medical Cannabis Science and Therapeutics program, the first of its kind in the country.
 The program is designed for students who have completed a bachelor’s degree and are looking to increase their understanding of the medical cannabis industry, add to existing research, and develop a well-informed medical cannabis policy.
 The program initially opened with room for only 50 students, but after receiving over 500 applications, they expanded the program to 150.
 We expect that in the near future you won’t have to go as far as the east coast to find a university-accredited program that will get you the medical marijuana training that you’re looking for.

-Elevate Holistics strives to offer you the best treatment available, but that doesn’t mean that what’s the best today will be the best tomorrow.
+Elevate Holistics strives to offer you the best treatment available.
+But remember: that doesn’t mean that what’s the best today will be the best tomorrow.
 As education improves and the standards continue to rise, you can be sure that we’ll be working to maintain the highest quality when it comes to your care.